 - As you saw in the video above, Mila was not happy the first few times we put the CoziGo on the stroller.
-We recommend trying out stroller covers several times before travelling.
-It may be more comfortable for the baby to get used to it by leaving one of the side panels open to start.
+We recommend trying out stroller covers several times before traveling.
+It may be more comfortable for your baby to get used to it by leaving one of the side panels open to start.

 - It can take a bit of getting used to get it folded back up and into the travel pouch.
 Do some practice runs before leaving on your trip.

 Here’s a recap of the benefits of the CoziGo stroller cover as a airplane bassinet cover or a baby stroller cover:

-- It’s universal fit should work for most airline bassinets and all strollers, including a stroller with bassinet.
+- The CoziGo has a universal fit that should work for most airline bassinets and all travel strollers, including an infant travel stroller with bassinet.
 The CoziGo will also fit over car seats (when using as a travel system or on the airplane).

 - Not only does the CoziGo block 97% of the light, the CoziGo fabric is 100% breathable and has a UVP +50 rating.

 - It has two side panels that open fully plus a peek-a-boo panel at the top.
 This makes it super convenient to see your baby and let your baby look out when awake.

 - CoziGo bassinet and stroller cover has been formally approved on several airlines (you can find the updated list in the FAQ section on the CoziGo website).

-We typically list any drawbacks to a product, but in the case the only issue is figuring out how to get it folded back up easily.
+We typically list any drawbacks to a product, but in the case the only downside of the CoziGo is figuring out how to get it folded back up easily.
 Something that could easily be overcome with some practice.

 Not only is the CoziGo a great product for travel with a baby, but it’s also great for every day use since it offers such good sun protection.
 That’s something that we really like!

 You can buy your CoziGo direct from the website.
 Free shipping for USA, Canada, UK and Australia!